Slipper: History

-Slippers in China date from 4700 BCE.
-They were made of cotton or woven rush, had leather linings, and featured symbols of power, such as dragons.
+Slippers in China date from 4700 BC; they were made of cotton or woven rush, had leather linings, and featured symbols of power, such as dragons.

 Native American moccasins were also highly decorative.
-Such moccasins depicted nature scenes and were embellished with beadwork and fringing, their soft sure-footedness made them suitable for indoors appropriation.
+Such moccasins depicted nature scenes and were embellished with beadwork and fringing; their soft sure-footedness made them suitable for indoors appropriation.
 Inuit and Aleut people made shoes from smoked hare-hide to protect their feet against the frozen ground inside their homes.